CSCfi/csc-user-guide/docs/apps/emboss.md

 Version on CSC's Servers

--   Puhti: 6.5.7
+-   Puhti-rhel7: 6.5.7
 -   [Chipster](https://chipster.csc.fi) provides a graphical interface to many EMBOSSS tools.
 ## Usage

-To make EMBOSS programs available in Puhti super-cluster, give command:
+To make EMBOSS programs available in Puhti-rhel7 super-cluster, give command:

 ```text
 module load biokit
 ```

 The biokit module sets up a set of commonly used bioinformatics tools, including EMBOSS.
-Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.
+Note however that there are bioinformatics tools in Puhti-rhel7, that have a separate setup commands.

 After loading biokit, you can start any of the EMBOSS programs by typing its name.
 For example:
 ```text